Quantum mechanical Pauli principle is wrong, unable to describe three-electron atoms.

 The problem is that it is basically impossible to make all exchange energies between all different combinations of different molecular orbitals zero or orthogonal, especially in the spherical s atomic orbital like in hydrogen 1s atomic wavefunctions (= exchange integral of two different hydrogen atomic 1s orbitals cannot be zero or orthogonal ).

-Molecular orbital theory tries to make artificial orthogonal wavefunctions combining plus (= bondong, this p.68 ) and minus (= antibonding ) phases of atomic wavefunctions ( this p.1-(2) ), but the orthogonal wavefunctions or zero exchange energies mean the overlap region between two orbitals are artificially removed (= which equals the sharpened de Brogloe wave increasing Pauli repulsive kinetic energies, this p.49-51 ), hence, the artificially-created orthogonal wavefunctions also include unnecessary Pauli repulsive exchange energies in their Coulomb integral, after all.
+Molecular orbital theory tries to make artificial orthogonal wavefunctions combining plus (= bonding, this p.68 ) and minus (= antibonding ) phases of atomic wavefunctions ( this p.1-(2) ), but the orthogonal wavefunctions or zero exchange energies mean the overlap region between two orbitals are artificially removed (= which equals the sharpened de Broglie wave increasing Pauli repulsive kinetic energies, this p.49-51 ), hence, the artificially-created orthogonal wavefunctions also include unnecessary Pauli repulsive exchange energies in their Coulomb integral, after all.

 So the ad-hoc molecular orbital theory cannot handle intermolecular van der Waals attraction or molecular sigma bonds such as C-C-C-C multiple carbon bonds due to its inability to eliminate unnecessary Pauli repulsion especially between two atomic spherical s orbitals.

-Physicists gave up the theoretical prediction based on this falied molecular orbital theory or multi-electron quantum mechanical model, and instead, invented the empirical Huckel method which can treat only π bonds at first (= because p orbital originally consists of plus and minus phases, and their π bond molecular orbitals can easily become orthogonal ) by artificially adjusting free semi-empirical energy parameters obtained from experiments ( this p.4 ), which cannot predict any molecular enregies or treat spin exchange energies ( this p.2-2nd-last paragraph ).
+Physicists gave up the theoretical prediction based on this failed molecular orbital theory or multi-electron quantum mechanical model, and instead, invented the empirical Huckel method which can treat only π bonds at first (= because p orbital originally consists of plus and minus phases, and their π bond molecular orbitals can easily become orthogonal ) by artificially adjusting free semi-empirical energy parameters obtained from experiments ( this p.4 ), which cannot predict any molecular enregies or treat spin exchange energies ( this p.2-2nd-last paragraph ).

 As shown here, quantum mechanical Pauli principle expressed as unphysical antisymmetric wavefunctions or Slater determinants intrinsically contradict multi-electron atomic or molecular wavefunctions.